THEOplayer/samples-ios-sdk/PiP-Handling/Guides/howto-pip-configuration/README.md

 * **`movable`**: Indicates whether or not the PiP view is movable
 * **`defaultCorner`**: Indicates the default corner at which the PiP view will appear when entering PiP mode
 * **`scale:`** Indicates the scale of the PiP view default to 0.33
 * **`visibility`**: (from 0 to 1) The maximum percentage of the original player position that should be visible to enable picture-in-picture automatically.
+* **`margin`**: The THEOMargins value indicating the distance between the PiP view and the screen.
+It has a `THEOMargins` API to customise the margins for `all`, `horizontal` & `vertical` or set all seperately for `top`, `right`, `bottom` and `left`.
+The deafult is set to nil taking screen ratio into consideration.

 If not configured, picture-in-picture can only be turned on by setting presentationMode to pictureInPicture. default to nil

 For example: